TRaSH-Guides/Guides/docs/Glossary/index.md

 [Deluge](https://deluge-torrent.org/){:target="\_blank" rel="noopener noreferrer"} is a lightweight, free, open-source, cross-platform BitTorrent client.

-### DMCA
+### DMCA Takedown

+!!!info

-**Also known as: DMCA takedown**
+    Also known as: DMCA

-Also known as "DMCA takedown".
 The DMCA Takedown process allows creators to send notices to service providers that have material that infringes their copyright.

 When a DMCA takedown request is issued to a [USP (Usenet Service Provider)](#usp), you may end up with missing or incomplete parts, and extraction can subsequently fail.
+DMCA stands for `Digital Millennium Copyright Act`.

 [More info from Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act){:target="\_blank" rel="noopener noreferrer"}